johanix/draft-ietf-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-delegation-mgmt-via-ddns-06.md

 Example 1: a parent zone announces support for DNS UPDATE as a mechanism for delegation synchronization for all child zones:

     _dsync.parent.
-IN DSYNC ANY 2 5302 ddns-receiver.parent.
+IN DSYNC ANY UPDATE 5302 ddns-receiver.parent.

 Example 2: a parent zone announces support for different DNS UPDATE targets on a per-child basis:

     childA._dsync.parent.
-IN DSYNC ANY 2 5302 ddns-receiver.registrar1.
+IN DSYNC ANY UPDATE 5302 ddns-receiver.registrar1.
     childB._dsync.parent.
-IN DSYNC ANY 2 5302 ddns-receiver.registrar3.
+IN DSYNC ANY UPDATE 5302 ddns-receiver.registrar3.
     childC._dsync.parent.
-IN DSYNC ANY 2 5302 ddns-receiver.registrar2.
+IN DSYNC ANY UPDATE 5302 ddns-receiver.registrar2.

 The DSYNC RRset is looked up, typically by the child primary name server or by a separate agent for the child, at the time that the